 - Arrangement for payment of all tuition and fees must be made at time of registration.
-Tuition and fee amounts are set by the Ranger College Board of Regents and are subject to change at the beginning of any enrollment period. - For the 2019-2020 academic year the cost of tuition per credit hour is as follows: - o In-district students: \$50 per credit hour - Out-of-district students: \$115 per credit hour - Out-of-state and international students will pay \$165 per credit hour with a \$250 minimum. - O Dual credit students in academic courses will pay \$65 per credit hour. - O Dual credit students in CTE courses will pay \$80 per credit hour. - All students will pay the following fees: - o General Service Fee of \$10 per semester credit hour - o Registration Fee of \$10 per semester credit hour - o Technology Fee of \$10 per semester credit hour - o Records Fee of \$30 per registration - o Mandatory student accident plan of \$30 per year - Variable IncludEd fee per IncludEd course\ - o Educational Service Fee at each registration.
+Tuition and fee amounts are set by the Ranger College Board of Regents and are subject to change at the beginning of any enrollment period. - For the 2021-2022 academic year the cost of tuition per credit hour is as follows: - In-district students: \$65 per credit hour - Out-of-district students: \$120 per credit hour - Out-of-state and international students will pay \$175 per credit hour with a \$250 minimum. - Out-of-district dual credit students in academic courses will pay \$65 per credit hour. - Out-of-district dual credit students in CTE courses will pay \$80 per credit hour. - All students will pay the following fees: - o General Service Fee of \$10 per semester credit hour - o Registration Fee of \$10 per semester credit hour - Technology Fee of \$30 per semester credit hour - Sanitation and environmental prevention fee of \$10 per semester credit hour (will have a 2023 phase out). - Student activity fee of \$10 per semester credit hour with a maximum fee of \$100 per semester - Records Fee of \$30 per registration - Mandatory student accident plan of \$30 per year - Variable Follett ACCESS fee per ACCESS course\ - Educational Service Fee at each registration.
 The Educational Service Fee charges are listed separately. - Lab fees may be required.
-Other fees, such as those for change of course, graduation, parking, room reservations, and so on, follow below or are listed elsewhere. - \ NOTE: Programs excluded from the IncludEd fee include nursing, cosmetology, welding, machining, and dual enrollment (during the Academic Year).
+Other fees, such as those for change of course, graduation, parking, room reservations, and so on, follow below or are listed elsewhere. - \ NOTE: Dual enrollment courses are excluded from the Access fee.